DAY 1: An Inside Look at Anxiety in Cambridge High School

 Garcia also explained how the recession of the late 2000s has contributed to grade inflation.
 She said the recession discouraged many families from sending their children to prestigious, and expensive, universities, even though they qualified for admission to these schools.

 Instead, these students have stayed in state, where they can obtain the HOPE scholarship, making it more competitive.

 This trend has continued to today, she explained.

 “A long time ago, if you wanted to go to college, you went,” said Wren.

 The spike in admissions qualifications, particularly in the case of GPA, has led to pressure on educators to buff grades, according to Garcia.
 In other words, the GPA has risen only partially because of improved learning among students.

-The effects of potentially inflated GPAs, Garcia said, may present themselves in the form of poorer curriculum and an increase among student anxiety.
+The effects of potentially inflated GPAs, Garcia said, may present themselves in the form of poorer curriculum and an increase in student anxiety.

 “I think there’s a lot of pressure on students to achieve,” said Kerr.
 “Not all students need to be in college courses when they’re in high school.”